Sven-dev/Modular-Dialogue/README.txt

 First you add the code to your Unity Project.
 I've prepared a few prefabs in the 'Components' folder, as well as a full conversation as a demonstration.

 # Custom dialogue components?
-All dialogue options consist of modular components, which allow you to construct your own dialogue options and easily add now possibilities if need be.
+All dialogue options consist of modular components, which allow you to construct your own dialogue options and easily add new possibilities if need be.